-USS has determined the standards for evaluating employees as vehicle inspectors requires a level three vehicle inspector certification.
-New employees have typically taken roughly three years to acquire a level three certification, but we have been able to condense this training to one year from entry into the company through an intensive education program.
-This more rapidly develops the skills of our junior employees.
-The new training program for vehicle inspectors unburdens new employees of their daily tasks to quickly teach the knowledge and skills of vehicle inspectors.
-New employees participate in group training over three months at the Nagoya auction site after learning the basics about auto auctions and vehicle inspections during their first month at USS.
-The program aims to provide the fundamental skills for employees to acquire a level four certification.
-Thereafter, each employee returns to their own auction sites to learn practical skills under a trainer with the aim of earning a level three certification.
-This training program will address the lack of vehicle inspectors while responding to the increasing number of cars at auctions in the future inspections.
+USS established its Inspector Certification Program in 2006 in order to improve the methods used for inspecting and evaluating vehicles and ensure the consistency of inspections.
 Every inspector undergoes annual written and practical examinations to acquire a certification from level one to four.
 USS has assigned one instructor to each territory and one trainer at each auction site throughout Japan to guide and develop the skills of automobile inspectors and manage inspection certification programs.
 These training programs strive to build a consistent inspection framework.
-We have updated our traditional training program to more guickly develop vehicle inspectors in anticipation of an increasing number of vehicles at our auctions in the fiscal year ending March 31, 2024.
+We have updated our traditional training program to more quickly develop vehicle inspectors in anticipation of an increasing number of vehicles at our auctions in the fiscal year ending March 31, 2024.